sparcopen/Open-Action-Kit/Planning_Documents/OpenCanvas.md

   * Resources attached to this could be email templates.
   * Awesome looking flyers and stickers.
   * Remixable workshop content.
 * Provide navigation information for alternative ways of advancement.
-Sit down with David Lewis and other leaders for informational interviews on this top.
+Sit down with David Lewis and other leaders for informational interviews on this topic.

 ### Key Metrics
 * We have two meaurement needs: